-Holy Cross, as well as the federal processor, will contact you to complete Entrance Counseling, a Master Promissory Note (MPN), and the Annual Student Loan Acknowledgment.
+If you are a first-time borrower, Holy Cross, as well as the federal processor, will contact you to complete Entrance Counseling and a Master Promissory Note (MPN).
 These steps are necessary before the College can make the first disbursement of your loan.
 Entrance Counseling helps you understand your responsibilities regarding your Direct loan(s), and the MPN is the binding legal document that lists the conditions under which you are borrowing and the terms under which you agree to repay your loan.
 The MPN is valid for 10 years.
-The Annual Student Loan Acknowledgment must be completed each year that you accept a new federal student loan.
-The goal is to help you understand how your loans affect your financial future.